 Graduates of other bachelor's degree programmes can obtain information and apply for admission by contacting studynoSpam@tugraz.at.

-Within the framework of the Master’s degree programme, you can complete a double degree programme with the Tongji University (Shanghai).
-You will study at TU Graz and Tongji University and receive a degree from both universities.
+Within the framework of the Master’s degree programme, you can complete a Double Degree Programme with the Tongji University (Shanghai).
+You will study up to three semesters at Tongji University and receive a degree from both universities.

 Graduates from all disciplines of mechanical engineering are in high demand on the job market.
 The career prospects for mechanical engineers are exceptionally good due to their sound basic and methodological training.